Reflecting on 2025

-Join the Nature and Health community on Tuesday, October 14 for our fall community dinner.
-Learn about programs, policies, and research that are advancing equitable engagement with nature around Puget Sound.
+On October 14, 2025, 71 members of the Nature and Health community gathered at Fremont Brewing’s Urban Beer Garden for our fall community dinner.
+At this dinner, participants learned about programs, policies, and research that are advancing equitable engagement with nature around Puget Sound.

 EarthLab summer interns share how their projects supported an upcoming economic analysis on the cost savings of spending time in nature and highlight the vital role science plays in shaping effective green space policy.